February 1, 2011

 Let's say you are at the supermarket, shopping mall, hardware store, or even walking on the sidewalk in New York.
 Despite walking carefully and in no hurry, you slip on ice, a foreign substance, or maybe you trip over an uneven portion of sidewalk.
 What are the general rules governing slip/trip and fall accidents?

 If you slip and fall and there are people around, (even if you are in a lot of pain), try to get the names, phone numbers and addresses of any witnesses.
 They will be critical if you plan to pursue a claim, and too often, the identity of these witnesses (even if they have stopped to assist you) is lost once medical help arrives.
-Remember that insurance companies and the attorneys who defend their insureds are notoriously skeptical people, and always assume that the accident was your fault--i.e. not looking where you were going, in a hurry to get to an appointment, you're unsteady on your feet, or perhaps you were wearing the wrong type of footwear for inclement conditions.
-In our firm's experience, when we have a witness who can corroborate our client's version of the accident (especially someone who never met the client before) cases tend to settle well before they ever reach trial and frequently in the early stages of the claim.
+Remember that insurance companies and the attorneys who defend their insureds are notoriously skeptical people, and always assume that the accident was your fault–i.e. not looking where you were going, in a hurry to get to an appointment, you’re unsteady on your feet, or perhaps you were wearing the wrong type of footwear for inclement conditions.
+In our firm’s experience, when we have a witness who can corroborate our client’s version of the accident (especially someone who never met the client before) cases tend to settle well before they ever reach trial and frequently in the early stages of the claim.

 The next critical thing to remember is to take photographs of the scene of the accident, if at all possible.
-The ice will melt, the spilled cleaner will be removed, and even that defective section of sidewalk will very often be repaired by the time you walk into the lawyer's office.
-Thus, if you have a camera phone, or if a friend or the witness has a camera, take photographs of the condition--We can't emphasize this enough!
+The ice will melt, the spilled cleaner will be removed, and even that defective section of sidewalk will very often be repaired by the time you walk into the lawyer’s office.
+Thus, if you have a camera phone, or if a friend or the witness has a camera, take photographs of the condition–We can’t emphasize this enough!